Vectorly/docs/docs/index.md

 ## Overview

-dot Learn is a video compression startup from MIT, whose vectorization technology makes videos up to 50x smaller without quality loss.
+Vectorly is a video compression startup from MIT, whose vectorization technology makes videos up to 50x smaller without quality loss.
 Our technology is primarily effective for animations and video-learning, and through our API video compression service, we work with video-content providers make their videos HD and data-light, reducing server costs and improving user experience.

 ## Compression Technology

-dot Learn achieves "compression" through it's "vector"format, which is much more efficient than mp4 for certain kinds of video.
+Vectorly achieves "compression" through it's "vector"format, which is much more efficient than mp4 for certain kinds of video.
 By converting from mp4 to our vector format, vectorization outperforms Google's best compression algorithms by up to 50x -making videos load much faster, using much less data, than is possible with YouTube.